LasseD/BrickCounting/README.md

 - Size 2: Max distance: d=sqrt(20^2+52^2)=55.71mm.
 Max angle: a<asin(1/20/d)*2=0.00179489564 radians.
 Steps: A/a < 370 => 2*370+1=741 steps in total.

 - Size 3: Max distance: d=sqrt(28^2+76^2)=80.99mm.
 Max angle: a<asin(1/20/d)*2=0.00123466207 radians.
 Steps: A/a < 538 => 2*538+1=1077 steps in total.

-CURRENT TODO

-- Extend AngleMapper to include extreme angle computations.

-- Extend angleMapper to include all SML computations of size 4.

-- Update paper and report findings.

-- Optimize algorithm to find results for size 5 and size 6.